 • 3 garlic cloves, minced

-• 16 oz peeled potatoes, chopped into 1” cubes
+• 1 lb potatoes, peeled and cut into 1” cubes

 Directions

-Combine the olive oil, shallot, mushrooms, carrots, cauliflower, 2 tsp salt and pepper in a Suvie pan.
-Broil for 10 minutes or until some of the vegetables’ juices are released.
+1) Combine olive oil, shallot, mushrooms, carrots, cauliflower, 2 tsp salt and pepper in a Suvie pan.
+Roast at 400°F for 10 minutes, stirring halfway through.

 Veg Shepherd_s Pie-519

-During the broil, whisk together cornstarch with a few tbsp of the wine.
-Then mix in the rest of the wine, the vegetable stock, tomato paste, and the frozen peas to the cornstarch and wine slurry.
+2) Meanwhile, in a medium bowl whisk together cornstarch with a few tbsp of the wine to dissolve.
+Stir the remaining wine, vegetable stock, tomato paste, and frozen peas into the cornstarch and wine slurry.

-After the broil, combine the liquid ingredients with the broiled vegetables and make an even layer in the Suvie pan.
+3) After the broil, remove vegetables from Suvie.
+Pour the broth and wine mixture over the roasted vegetables and spread into an even layer in the Suvie pan.

 Veg Shepherd_s Pie-526

-If using premade mashed potatoes: spread the potatoes evenly on top of the vegetables.
-In another Suvie pan, whisk together the cream, butter, garlic and 1 tsp salt.
-Toss the potatoes in the cream mixture and spread out in bottom of pan.
+4) If using premade mashed potatoes, spread them on top of the vegetable filling.
+If preparing your own mashed potatoes, whisk together the cream, butter, garlic and 1 tsp salt in a second Suvie pan.
+Add the potatoes to the cream mixture and spread into an even layer.
 Insert both pans into your Suvie, input settings, and cook now or schedule.

 Suvie Cook Settings